SSLH Archive

 Banimbo

-The Banimbo is a Sudanese wooden xylophone originating from the Blue Nile state, comparable to the West African balafon or the marimba.
-Its bars are crafted from teak wood of varying lengths, struck with mallets.
+The Banimbo is a Sudanese wooden xylophone from Blue Nile State, similar to the balafon or marimba of West Africa.
+Its bars are made from teak wood of varying lengths and are struck with mallets.
 The sound is warm, woody, and resonant.
-The Banimbo plugin maps its bars across a natural keyboard layout, making it easy to play melodies and harmonies that carry an unmistakably African warmth.

 07 / 08